mayankrichu/mayankrichu.github.io/_posts/2023-05-21-Forest-Area-Analysis.md

 ---

-As we all know, we are currently facing a dire situation where our planet is facing more natural calamity.
-This is mainly due to the exponential increase in the green house gases in the atmosphere which promotes global warming.
-Also, everyday large area of the forests are being cut for various different reasons.Thus the final result is more draughts, floods, unexpected seasonal changes.
+As we all know, we are currently facing a dire situation where our planet is experiencing an increasing number of natural calamities.
+This is mainly due to the exponential rise in greenhouse gases in the atmosphere, leading to global warming.
+Additionally, large areas of forests are being cut down every day for various reasons.
+Consequently, we are witnessing more droughts, floods, and unexpected seasonal changes.

-Therefore, this project aims to uncover the changes in the forest areas over the years in different Indian States.
+Therefore, this project aims to uncover the changes in forest areas over the years in different states of India.

 #### Resources Used -